Step 5: Build an aggregation pipeline

 • Groups the results by the window start time, window end time, and the http_method used.

-4. Select Run Preview.
+3. Click Start from earliest in the preview pane.
 You should see a count of how many times a specific method was invoked, within a 30-second time window.

-Once your pipeline is running and processing data from the http_events input stream, you should see output record counts and bytes metrics begin to increase.
 Note that metrics are reset upon each activation.
 Stopping and restarting a pipeline resets metrics back to zero.